 The LCY Style Guidelines are derived from the Chicago Manual of Style and should be followed in all reports.
 Adherence to the following conventions is obligatory.

-For a classic, concise, writing style guide, read The Elements of Style, a.k.a.
+For a classic, concise, guide on writing style, read The Elements of Style, a.k.a.
 "Strunk & White."

 Tone/Orientation/Language